Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Interpreting Detection of Malicious Flows

+We show our models are more likely to learn correct normality for allow-listed features (destination port and protocol) than for deny-listed features (source port and flow packet sizes).
+The rationale is that since our models learn frequently seen values in training data as normality, it is more likely for allow-listed features to have all their benign values frequently seen in training data and thus learned as normality because they have, by definition (\autoref{sec:rlt_det_by_anorm}), only a few benign values.
+(We show how the normalities learned affect our detection of anomalies later in \autoref{sec:rlt_det_int_det_anom}.)

+\textbf{Allow-listed Destination Port:} We show our models correctly learn normality for destination port (with all values being malicious except one benign value, per in-house mitigation's heuristics) because the one benign port is the most frequent among training data.

-\textbf{Learn Normality of Destination Ports:} We show our models correctly learn the whitelisting of destination ports used by in-house mitigation with counterfactual explanation (\autoref{sec:md_cf_ep}). \comment{IMPORTANT: next sen should s/alter...models/group the destination ports as before, then alter them [somehow]./ It sounds like you alter the ports somehow, but you don't actually say! ---johnh 2019-12-09} \hang{I thought ``alter these 500 base flows by enumerating'' means we change a base flow's port to 0, then to 51, then to 102, ... , to 65535 ---hangguo 2019-12-10} Specifically, we draw 100 random UDP flows (that are detected as benign) from each VIP's test datasets as base flows, alter these 500 base flows by enumerating their destination ports from 0 to 65535 with an step size of 51 (0, 51, 102 ...
-65535) and feed altered base flows into models. \comment{didn't we say this before; can we drop it here? ---johnh 2019-12-09} \hang{keep it for now 2019-12-10} (Note that having a sub-51 step size does not help because we group and one-hot encode every 51 adjacent ports in~\autoref{sec:md_data_ov} and our models cannot distinguish the 51 ports from same group.)
-We then watch for how base flows' error change as destination ports change.
+We explore the normality our models learn for destination ports with counterfactual explanation (\autoref{sec:md_cf_ep}).
+We randomly draw 100 UDP flows, detected as benign, from each VIP's test datasets as base flows, alter these 500 base flows by enumerating their destination ports from 0 to 65535 with a step size of 51 (0, 51, ...
+65535) and feed altered flows into models.
+The step size is because our models merge each 51 adjacent ports to one feature (\autoref{sec:md_data_ov}).
+We then watch for how base flows' errors change as destination ports change.